 What a Mighty God we serve!
 How He shows us our own heart issues through our children!
 Thank you Lord.
 What love…

 To sum up this post, I will say that the first six months of Candie’s adjustment have been much easier than the second six months.
 Her attachment to us is still strong and sweet as ever, but the academic and language issues have been a hurdle we’re learning to jump over.
 We may fall down, but we know with the Lord’s sweet Hand as our guide, we will pick ourselves up and keep trying!

-(Just to add, this post was written in Sept.
-2009…and since then she can now count WAY over 20, knows ALL her letters AND sounds, is reading three letter words, can understand more of what we say and can make 4-5 word sentences!
+(Just to add, this post was written in September 2009…and now, just four months later, she can now count WAY over 20, knows ALL her letters AND sounds, is reading three letter words, can understand more of what we say and can make 4-5 word sentences!
 But most importantly, she is gaining confidence, assurance, and security in her abilities.
 GO GOD!)